-his paper presents a description of the repair work carried out in 1996 at the Haut-Fond Prince lighthouse structure located in the St. Lawrence River, 8 km (5 mi) from the coast of Tadoussac, Quebec, Canada.
+By Martin Gendreau, Denis Beaupré, Pierre Lacombe, and Jean De Montigny his article presents a description of the repair work carried out in 1996 at the Haut-Fond Prince Lighthouse located in the St. Lawrence River, 5 mi (8 km) from the coast of Tadoussac, QC, Canada.
 The damaged section of the structure in the tidal zone was repaired using dry-mix shotcrete.
-Due to the particular field conditions (freezing-and-thawing cycles, ice erosion and impact, submersion of the repair zones only minutes after the application of shotcrete, etc.), the mixture used contained high early strength cement, silica fume, steel fibers, a liquid air-entraining admixture, and a powdered set-accelerator admixture.
-Removal of deteriorated concrete, preparation of the surface, replacement of the reinforcement, specifications for the shotcrete produced, as well as the application procedures are described in this article.
+Due to the particular field conditions (freezing-and-thawing cycles, ice erosion and impact, and submersion of the repair zones only minutes after the application of shotcrete), the mixture contained high-early-strength cement, silica fume, steel fibers, a liquid air-entraining admixture, and a powdered set accelerator admixture.
+This article describes removal of deteriorated concrete, preparation of the surface, replacement of the reinforcement, specifications for the shotcrete produced, as well as the application procedures.
 A certification session was held to verify the skills of the nozzlemen.
-Only those qualified were authorized to apply shotcrete on the structure.
+Only those qualified were authorized to apply shotcrete to the structure.